-The construction, survival and historical context of the Signal Defensible Guard Houses in Connacht is a post graduate research project being undertaken at IT Sligo by Stuart Rathbone and Dr James Bonsall.
-This site presents some of the early results of the project, providing a page of information about each of the early 19th century Signal Station sites in the province of Connacht, linked to an interactive map.
+The construction, survival and historical context of the Signal Defensible Guard Houses in Connacht and Ulster is a post graduate research project being undertaken at IT Sligo by Stuart Rathbone and Dr James Bonsall.
+This site presents some of the early results of the project, providing a page of information about each of the early 19th century Signal Station sites in the provinces of Connacht and Ulster, linked to an interactive map.
 In addition to the photographs and other images presented here the project has involved creating detailed elevation drawings, plans and where possible 3D photogrammetric models of each of the sites, providing a vital record of what currently survives at each site.

 Commonly referred to as ‘Signal Towers’ of ‘Napoleonic Signal Towers’ these sites were originally designated as ‘Signal Defensible Guardhouses’ and on this website they are termed Signal Stations, reflecting their purpose and the occasional absence of signal towers from some sites which utilised other types of building to provide accommodation, such as Martello Towers or Lighthouses.
 The main architectural element of the signal stations is a small but sturdy square tower, used as a defensible residence.
 The signal towers were often located within a rectangular stone walled enclosure.
 A large signal mast would have been set next to the tower on which a series of pennants and balls would have been suspended, with different patterns used to denote particular signals.
 Smaller rectangular buildings were often built within these enclosures or close to the unenclosed towers which are thought to have provided additional storage or accommodation areas.
 Finally small lime kilns are a frequent additional architectural element found at the sites, thought to have been used during the construction phase in the production of mortar and render for the walls.
-There are 6 signal stations in Galway, 8 signal stations in Mayo and 6 signal stations in Sligo.
+There were 6 signal stations in Galway, 8 signal stations in Mayo, 6 signal stations in Sligo and 12 signal stations in Donegal.

-The signal towers in Connacht have been built to quite a standardised design, although there is some variation.
-In Galway and Sligo the signal towers seem to follow an almost identical design, whilst the examples in Mayo are slightly different.
-Externally the towers generally measure around 5.85m across (19 feet and 2 inches) and the internal space is usually around 4.3m across (14 feet and 1 inch).
+The signal towers in Connacht and Ulster have been built to quite a standardised design, although there is some variation.
+In Galway, Sligo and Donegal the signal towers seem to follow an almost identical design, whilst the examples in Mayo are slightly different.
+Externally the towers generally measure around 5.8m across (19 feet) and the internal space is usually around 4.28m across (14 feet).

 Between the ground floor and the first floor was a split mezzanine floor, thought to provide additional storage areas or possibly even sleeping areas for the signal crew.
 These split mezzanines are not present at any of the sites in Mayo.
 The first floor again features four windows and a fireplace flanked by alcoves.
 Compared to the ground floor the windows on the first floor are larger and the fireplace is often a little grander.
 The wall opposite the fireplace featured the doorway that provided the only access to the signal tower.
 It was accessed via a retractable ladder.
 The first floor was used by the signal officer and consisted of a small office and apartment.

 Only seven of the signal stations in Connacht show definite evidence of enclosing walls, Inisheer and Inishmore in Galway, and Clare Island, Achill Island, Glosh, Tower Hill and Glinsk in Mayo.
-There is inconclusive evidence to suggest that the signal stations at Cuileen Hill and Cleggan Hill in Galway may also have featured enclosures, and it is not known if the demolished site at Creevagh in Mayo had an enclosure or not.
-It is noticeable that none of the sites in Sligo feature enclosures, although the site at Carrowmably is set within a large oval pre-existing enclosure that may have a prehistoric origin.
+There is inconclusive evidence to suggest that the signal stations at Cuileen Hill and Cleggan Hill in Galway may also have featured smaller enclosures.
+It is not known if the demolished site at Creevagh in Mayo had an enclosure or not.
+It is noticeable that none of the sites in Sligo feature enclosures, although the site at Carrowmably is set within a large pre-existing oval enclosure that may have a prehistoric origin.
+In Ulster five of the sites are associated with enclosures.
+At two of the sites on the southern coast of Donegal, St John’s Point and Carrigan Head, the signal tower seems to have stood outside of an adjacent enclosure.
+At Horn Head, Melmore Head and Malin Head the signal tower was set inside the enclosure, but at the latter site no traces of this enclosure have survived.
+It is not known if the demolished sites at Bloody Foreland and Fanad Head featured enclosures.

 The enclosures are typically large and rectangular and measure around 50m by 30m.
 Generally the enclosures have not survived in a very good condition but combining information from different sites it is possible to suggest that they originally featured walls that were between 0.6m and 0.9m wide (2 to 3 feet) and 1.8m to 2.6m tall (6 to 8 1/2 feet) with a single narrow entrance along one of the long sides.
 The signal tower was positioned between 1/3 and 1/4 of the way along the long axis of the enclosure.
 Small rectangular buildings were sometimes built against the corners of the enclosures but there is little consistency amongst the known examples and these are covered in detail in the individual entries.